-1 The dynamical role of upper layer salinity in the Mediterranean Sea
+The dynamical role of upper layer salinity in the Mediterranean Sea

-- 2 Ali Aydogdu1, Pietro Miraglio1, Romain Escudier2, Emanuela Clementi1, Simona Masina1 - 3 1 Ocean Modeling and Data Assimilation Division, Fondazione Centro Euro-Mediterraneo sui Cambiamenti Climatici, - 4 Bologna, Italy - 5 2 Observations pour Les Systèmes D'analyse et de Prévision, Mercator Ocean International, Toulouse, France - 6 Correspondence to: Ali Aydogdu (ali.aydogdu@cmcc.it)
+Ali Aydogdu, Pietro Miraglio, Romain Escudier, Emanuela Clementi, and Simona Masina

+Ocean Modeling and Data Assimilation Division, Fondazione Centro Euro-Mediterraneo sui Cambiamenti Climatici, Bologna, Italy

+Observations pour Les Systèmes D'analyse et de Prévision, Mercator Ocean International, Toulouse, France

+Correspondence: Ali Aydogdu (ali.aydogdu@cmcc.it)

+Received: 25 August 2022 - Discussion started: 26 September 2022 Revised: 14 April 2023 - Accepted: 2 May 2023 - Published: 27 September 2023

 Abstract.

-- 8 The Mediterranean Sea is a semi-enclosed basin with an excess amount of evaporation compared to the water in-flux through - 9 precipitation at the surface and river runoff on the land boundaries.
-The deficit in the water budget is balanced by the inflow - 10 in the Gibraltar Strait and Turkish Straits System connecting the Mediterranean with the less saline Atlantic Ocean and the - Black Sea, respectively.
-There is evidence that the Mediterranean region is a hotspot in a warming climate which will possibly - 12 change the water cycle significantly, but with large uncertainties.
-Therefore, it is inevitable to monitor the evolution of the - 13 essential ocean variables to respond to the associated risks and mitigate the related problems.
-In this work, we evaluate the - evolution of the salinity content and anomaly between 0-300 m in the Mediterranean Sea during the last decades using the - 15 Copernicus Marine Service reanalysis and in-situ objective analysis products.
-The results show an increasing mean salinity - with a stronger trend in the eastern basin.
-The spread of the products implies a larger variability in the western basin while - 17 the standard deviation is lower in the eastern side, especially in the Ionian and the Levantine basins.
+The Mediterranean Sea (MED) is a semi-enclosed basin with an excess amount of evaporation compared to the water influx through precipitation at the surface and river runoff on the land boundaries.
+The deficit in the water budget is balanced by the inflow in the Strait of Gibraltar and Turkish Straits System connecting the Mediterranean with the less saline Atlantic Ocean and the Black Sea, respectively.
+There is evidence that the Mediterranean region is a hotspot in a warming climate, which will possibly change the water cycle significantly, but with large uncertainties.
+Therefore, it is inevitable to monitor the evolution of the essential ocean variables (EOVs) to respond to the associated risks and mitigate the related problems.
+In this work, we evaluate the evolution of the salinity content and anomaly between 0-300 m in the Mediterranean Sea during the last decades using the Copernicus Marine Service reanalysis and in situ objective analysis products.
+The results show an increasing mean salinity with a stronger trend in the eastern Mediterranean (EMED) basin.
+The spread of the products implies a larger variability in the Western Mediterranean (WMED) basin, while the standard deviation is lower in the eastern side, especially in the Ionian and the Levantine basins.